Adding Code to A WordPress Header or Footer

 Step 1: Install and Activate Your Plugin of Choice

-Here you can search for the plugin you wish to use.
+Here you can search for the footer or header plugin you wish to use.
 Whichever method you choose, you’ll finish this step by clicking on the Install button, then Activate when the option is presented.

 Improve Your Site’s Experience With WP Engine

-There’s no doubt you want your website to provide a top notch digital experience to your users.
-Adding code to your WordPress header or footer is a useful tactic for customizing your site, implementing Google Analytics, or improving performance.
+There’s no doubt you want your WordPress website to provide a top notch digital experience to your users.
+Adding code to your WordPress footer or header is a useful tactic for customizing your site, implementing Google Analytics, or improving performance.

-At WP Engine, we have a wide variety of developer resources that can help you take your site’s experience to new heights.
+At WP Engine, we have a wide variety of developer resources that can help you take your WordPress website’s experience to new heights.
 Check them out today!